Tencent Vs. Alibaba: Complex Cross-Ownership Structures Cause Criminally Undervalued Chinese Super-Conglomerates

 This is Tencent Holding Ltd. (OTCPK:TCEHY).

-Unlike its main frenemy, Alibaba Group Holding Limited (BABA), Tencent does not trade on the New York Stock Exchange.
+Unlike its main frenemy, Alibaba Group Holding Limited (NYSE:BABA), Tencent does not trade on the New York Stock Exchange.
 It trades on the Hong Kong bourse as 0700.HK.
 But if you lack a specialized broker that allows you to efficiently trade directly in foreign markets, you can trade Tencent's unsponsored ADR on the OTC Pink market under the ticker symbol TCEHY.

-Most likely due to its gargantuan market cap of $350 billion and recent surge in interest due to accelerating growth and Alibaba and Facebook (FB) comparisons, the pink sheets issue currently offers a fairly liquid asset.
+Most likely due to its gargantuan market cap of $350 billion and recent surge in interest due to accelerating growth and Alibaba and Facebook (NASDAQ:FB) comparisons, the pink sheets issue currently offers a fairly liquid asset.
 The bid-ask spread is narrow, oftentimes at $.01.
 The stub averages around 2 million shares traded daily, which is currently around $74 million worth of volume.
 At close of market, July 15, 2017, the pink sheets traded at $37.06, equivalent to 289.2 HKD, while the 0700.HK shares ended the day at 284.8 HKD.
 Although this discrepancy means that unfortunately American investors currently pay a 1.5% premium to invest in Tencent Holdings stateside, this surcharge is very reasonable as compared to other unsponsored ADRs on the OTC Pink.

 Plus, Tencent is up 51.6% year to date and 157% since the beginning of 2015.
 Over the past 18 months, the stock has offered truly superior performance.
-The S&P 500 (SPY) has returned 19.0% in that same time period.
-Remarkably, TCEHY still trades at a trailing price/earnings-to-growth-rate ((PEG)) of less than 1.
-The trailing twelve month P/E stands at 51.54.
+The S&P 500 (NYSEARCA:SPY) has returned 19.0% in that same time period.
+Remarkably, TCEHY still trades at a trailing price/earnings-to-growth-rate (PEG) of less than 1.
+The trailing twelve-month P/E stands at 51.54.
 Last quarter, in terms of its home currency Chinese yuan, revenue actually accelerated, to a rate of 54.9%.
 Earnings surged even more - by 57.6%.

 Thus, despite the stock trading at essentially an all-time high, Tencent Holdings still has room to run in this crazy bull market.
 So does Alibaba.